-Mirapex is a prescription drug approved by the Food and Drug Administration (FDA) in 1997 to treat motor symptoms of Parkinson’s Disease.
-Mirapex is also referred to by its drug name, pramipexole.
+Mirapex is a prescription drug approved by the U.S. Food and Drug Administration (FDA) in 1997 to treat motor symptoms of Parkinson’s disease.
+Mirapex is also referred to by its drug name, pramipexole dihydrochloride.

 How do I take it?